helenrendich/easy-bikepackr/README.md

 The app allows you to view both an overview and detailed checklists, as well as create, edit, and delete checklists as needed.

 ## Project Planning
-API endpoints are documented in this excalidraw file: https://excalidraw.com/#json=1zz2EqJrbuaGeAa35cLYv,Cm_bPVawHY29E60EK-_czA
+I have documented the API endpoints for my project in an Excalidraw file, which can be accessed at the following link: https://excalidraw.com/#json=1zz2EqJrbuaGeAa35cLYv,Cm_bPVawHY29E60EK-_czA

-Models are documented here: https://www.figma.com/file/vj3xu4JodDF1LlrDIzt3O9/Models_Bikepacking?node-id=0%3A1&t=CRpOyJwOQmwZ2Sm5-1
+I have also documented the models for my project in a Figma file, which can be accessed at the following link: https://www.figma.com/file/vj3xu4JodDF1LlrDIzt3O9/Models_Bikepacking?node-id=0%3A1&t=CRpOyJwOQmwZ2Sm5-1

-You find the Figma Prototype here: https://www.figma.com/file/rysb9nHwCmdPCJ7Hj1oZHv/Easy-Bikepackr?node-id=1%3A22&t=AYCRIFKu1RF8FwmB-1
+Finally, I have created a prototype of my project in Figma, which can be accessed at the following link: https://www.figma.com/file/rysb9nHwCmdPCJ7Hj1oZHv/Easy-Bikepackr?node-id=1%3A22&t=AYCRIFKu1RF8FwmB-1

 ## Getting Started
 After cloning the project, load the maven project and run npm install.